christianalfoni/impact/docs/giving-up-react.md

 }
 ```

-Embracing the component as a function makes sense, but the introduction of hooks disrupted React developers intuition about how code is executed in the component.
+Embracing the component as a function makes sense, but the introduction of hooks disrupted React developers intuition on how code is executed in the component.
 Hooks is based on a concept of [Algebraic Effects](https://overreacted.io/algebraic-effects-for-the-rest-of-us/) which is a way to manage side effects in a functional paradigm.
 Here is a summary of languages that natively support it and what those languages are typically used for:

 - **Eff, Koka**: Research, experimentation with algebraic effects, primarily academic.
 - **OCaml**: Systems programming, compilers, financial sector; exploring concurrency with algebraic effects.